Pioneer Farm Tour

 Visit our replica Ohop Lutheran Mission schoolhouse.
 Rules and punishments for both students and teachers are hanging on the wall inside.

-one and a half hour guided tours
+one and a half hour guided tours (click here for days and hours we are open and admission)

 Bring a picnic lunch to enjoy before or after your tour!